 Many couples are joint borrowers on a home loan.
 So what happens if your spouse passes away?
 If your name is on the home loan, you’ll still be responsible for making the payments.
 However, lenders are prohibited from asking for the entire mortgage just because one borrower has died.

 Most of the time, any proceeds from the deceased person’s estate would go toward any outstanding debt.
 If your spouse had a life insurance policy and you are the beneficiary, you could use the proceeds as payment on the mortgage.
-In a worst-case scenario, if your spouse’s assets are not enough to cover the debt, you may have to sell the house in order to pay off the mortgage.
-If your spouse’s income was the primary basis for which the loan was originated, and now you no longer have that income, this may be your only option.
+In a worst-case scenario, if your spouse’s assets are not enough to cover the monthly payments, you may have to sell the house in order to pay off the mortgage.
+If your spouse’s income was the primary basis for which the loan originated, and now you no longer have that income, this may be your only option.

 If you pass away:

 This is something you will have to plan for, especially if you have a partner who would be financially affected.
 Your mortgage is not absolved when you die, even if it’s just your name on the loan.
 You can work with a financial planner, or the executor of your will, to arrange for monthly payments to be made from your estate after you die.
-This only works if you know you have the assets or enough saved to continue to fund the mortgage for years to come.
+This only works if you know you have the assets to continue to fund the mortgage for years to come.